Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 Where Is Rhodes & The Best Way to Get There

-Rhodes is located most easterly in the Aegean Sea, just off the coast of Turkey.
-A convenient airport on the island and public transportation that takes you to the Old Town for 2.50 euros in 15 minutes.
+There is a convenient airport on the island and public transportation that takes you to the Old Town for 2.50 euros in 15 minutes.

 If you are starting in Athens, I recommend flying directly to Rhodes.
 It is too far away from the mainland to take ferries.